moody-Jazz/RayChess/README.md

 - **Bitboard Representation**: Efficient board representation using [bitboards](https://www.chessprogramming.org/Bitboards) for faster computations.
 - **Legal Move Generation**: Generates legal moves and outputs them in long algebraic notation.
-- **Save Position**: Allows you to save the current position as [FEN (Forsyth-Edwards Notation)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) for later analysis in advanced engines like Stockfish.
+- **Save Position**: Allows you to save the current position as [FEN (Forsyth-Edwards Notation)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) for later analysis
+- **Built-in Engine**: A built-in engine for playing against and analyzing positions.

 ## Planned Features

-- **Built-in Engine**: A built-in engine for playing against and analyzing positions.
 - **Customizable UI**: Configuration file to allow users to adjust the UI's appearance according to their preferences.
 - **Evaluation Bar**: Display an evaluation bar showing which side has the advantage.

 ## Contributing

-We welcome pull requests!
+pull requests are welcome.
 If you're planning to make major changes, please open an issue first to discuss your proposed changes.

 ## License